 When September rolls around, you have a lot of things to take care of before school starts.
-But don't forget that getting your child ready for the first day goes beyond buying her clothes and organizing her carpool schedule — she needs to be mentally and emotionally prepared too, especially if this is her first time at a new school.
-If she's nervous or stressed when she steps into the classroom, she'll have a harder time enjoying the new things she's learning.
-Try these tips, and give her the confidence she needs to put her best foot forward.
+But don't forget that getting your children ready for the first day goes beyond buying their clothes and organizing their carpool schedules — they need to be mentally and emotionally prepared too, especially if this is their first time at a new school.
+If they're nervous or stressed when they step into the classroom, they'll have a harder time enjoying the new things they're learning.
+Try these tips, and help them step confidently into a new school year.

 - Visit your child's new school before the first day.
 See if you can meet the teacher, principal, and school nurse.
 Tour the building so she knows where key places are located, such as the bathroom, gym, library/media center, and cafeteria.